Home / Netherlands Compare Privacy Laws

 At Complico Consulting GmbH, we provide:

-• DPO & Representation: If your headquarters are outside the EU, we act as your mandated contact point for the Autoriteit Persoonsgegevens, managing inquiries and audits on your behalf.
+DPO & Representation: If your headquarters are outside the EU, we act as your mandated contact point for the Autoriteit Persoonsgegevens, managing inquiries and audits on your behalf — much as we do for clients needing a dedicated GDPR Article 27 representative elsewhere in the EU.

 Conclusion